Macarena: Commercial performance

+Dance

+According to Los del Rio, the dance originated from the interaction between the band and the audience at concerts.
+It started with some improvised arm movements from the singers during an instrumental part of the song.
+Some people in the audience then began to imitate similar dance moves.
+In the interplay between the band and the audience, an early form of Macarena dance gradually emerged over the course of several concerts because stories about the Macarena dance spread among the band's fans by word of mouth.

 Music video

 The music video for the reworked Bayside Boys-remix of "Macarena" was directed by Vincent Calvet.
 It starred Mia Frye, who was also the choreographer, and features ten different women singing and dancing with Los del Río against a white background.
 In contrast to the scantily-clad women, Los del Río are dressed in suits.
 When the music video for the Bayside Boys Remix was filmed, Mia Frye choreographed a greatly simplified version of the Macarena dance that already existed at the time.
 Frye and director Calvet drew inspiration from video footage from clubs in Mexico that showed large crowds of people dancing the original, more complex, Macarena.

-According to Los del Rio, the dance originated from the interaction between the band and the audience at concerts.
-It started with some improvised arm movements from the singers during an instrumental part of the song.
-Some people in the audience then began to imitate similar dance moves.
-In the interplay between the band and the audience, an early form of Macarena dance gradually emerged over the course of several concerts because stories about the Macarena dance spread among the band's fans by word of mouth.